tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### type
-The type of the series.
-Available types:
+The type of the series.The supported values are:

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`